 Disaster Assistance Response Teams

 The Disaster Assistance Response Teams (DART) provide a range of capabilities to save lives following disasters, and help communities return to normal.
-The teams are drawn from Fire and Rescue New South Wales and Queensland Fire and Emergency Services, and can deploy quickly to conduct search and rescue activities where people are trapped in collapsed buildings.
+The teams are drawn from Fire and Rescue New South Wales and Queensland Fire and Emergency Services and can deploy quickly to conduct search and rescue activities where people are trapped in collapsed buildings.
 They can also conduct structural assessments, manage hazardous material accidents, and provide general emergency management assistance.
-Following Cyclone Gita in Tonga in 2018, a DART deployed alongside a New Zealand Urban Search and Rescue Team to conduct structural assessments of over 340 buildings damaged by the storm.
+For example, following Cyclone Gita in Tonga in 2018, a DART deployed alongside a New Zealand Urban Search and Rescue Team to conduct structural assessments of over 340 buildings damaged by the storm.

 Relief supplies and logistics